yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 # When One Answer Isn't Enough

-LLMs can fix their own mistakes.
-Generate multiple answers, pick the best one, or let the model improve its first attempt.
-Here's how Self-Consistency and Self-Refine do it.
+Sometimes we can get a better response from the LLM by exploring multiple `reasoning paths`.
+For example, we can generate multiple responses, pick the best one, or let the model improve its first attempt.
+That’s essentially what Self-Consistency and Self-Refine do.

 ## Self Refine (Neurips 2023)